 The Council of Europe protects and promotes the human rights of everyone, including children.
-Based on the United Nations Convention on the Rights of the Child, the European Convention on Human Rights and other legal standards, the Council of Europe promotes and protects the rights of 150 million children in Europe.
+Based on the United Nations Convention on the Rights of the Child, the European Convention on Human Rights and other legal standards, the Council of Europe promotes and protects the rights of millions of children in Europe.

 Tender call for the provision of international consultancy services for co-operation projects and activities of the CDENF and the Lanzarote CommitteeDeadline: 19 March 2024 Children's Rights Division Published on 13 February 2024

 Within the Council of Europe, the Children’s Rights Division coordinates the Organisation’s...

 9 févr.
 2024